healdev/ultimate-image-optimization-helpers/readme.txt

 Optimize your images the right way—Maintain the quality of your resized images.

 == Description ==
-Ultimate Image Optimization Helpers plugin is the most flexible and efficient solution available to preserve image quality while increasing performance and the loading time of your images!
+The most integrated, flexible and efficient solution available to reduce image file sizes and improve SEO & performance while preserving/improving image quality.

 Use this plugin if you're tired of loosing image quality every time WordPress generates alternative image sizes and disappointed in all these image optimization plugins that do a great job at compressing but nothing about the quality loss...

+= Important note: =
+**THIS PLUGIN REQUIRES A MINIMUM PHP VERSION OF 5.6 COMPILED AGAINST Imagick 2.2.0 OR GREATER**

 = Features =